privacyidea/privacyidea/doc/application_plugins/index.rst

 To activate the OTP authentication on a "Location" you need to include the ``lua`` script that basically verifies the given credentials against the caching backend.
-New authentications will be send to a different (internal) location via subrequest which points to the privacyIDEA authentication backend (via proxy_pass).
+New authentications will be sent to a different (internal) location via subrequest which points to the privacyIDEA authentication backend (via proxy_pass).